freebasic/fbfrog/readme.txt

 To do:

 Bugs:
-* Only add things to renamelist if they have a RENAMED flag (not everything with an alias was renamed)
 * Don't add #undefs to renamelists
 * C parser needs to verify #directives, since they can be inserted by "to c" -replacements, which aren't verified by the CPP